radio-astro-tools/statcont/README.md

 includes the option to estimate the spectral index or variation of the continuum emission with frequency.

-​If you find STATCONT useful, please cite/refer to:
+If you find STATCONT useful, please cite/refer to:
 Sanchez-Monge, Schilke, Ginsburg, Cesaroni and Schmiedeke 2017, A&A, submitted

-​
 ------------------------------------
 Download / Installation instructions
 ------------------------------------